zplug/zplug/README.md

 $ zplug update --self
 ```

-By using `--self` option, zplug will be cloned to `$ZPLUG_HOME/repos` and be created symlink to `$ZPLUG_HOME/zplug`.
+By using the `--self` option, zplug will be cloned to `$ZPLUG_HOME/repos` and create a symlink to `$ZPLUG_HOME/zplug`.

-Then to start to manage zplug in the same way as any other plugins, please write the following in your `.zshrc`.
+To manage zplug in the same way as any other packages, put the following in your `.zshrc`.

 ```zsh
 zplug "b4b4r07/zplug"